-Emulate IBM Model M Space Saver Bucklespring Keyboard Sound In Laptops
+How To Enable Bucklespring Keyboard Sound In Linux - OSTechNix

 You can also build and install Bucklespring from source as shown in the project's GitHub page.

-Emulate IBM Model M Space Saver Bucklespring Keyboard Sound In Laptops
+Enable Bucklespring Keyboard Sound In Linux

-Bucklespring application works out of the box in Ubuntu 20.04 LTS.
-Just start it from Dash or Menu and you’re good to go.
+Bucklespring application works out of the box in Ubuntu systems.
+Just start it from Dash or Menu and you're good to go.
 No extra configuration required!

 If it not works, reboot the system.